Dominic Smith Player Props: Nationals vs. Guardians

 - In three games this season, Smith has picked up an RBI, with more than one RBI once.

-- He has scored at least one run five times this season (45.5%), including one multi-run game.
+- He has scored at least once five times this year (41.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.